FelipeCabelloE/ansible-fedora-setup/README.md

 Some of the changes that i have to take in consideration is the usage of pycharm, speedup of firefox using env variable, and the integration of starship with (maybe?) fish

-see installation isntructions for more ideas on necesary changes.
+see installation instructions for more ideas on necesary changes.

 Maybe I could setup juppyter